aman199002/Album-App/README.md

 Album app to store multiple photos in each album.
 ======

-This application provides the user to register and sign in using authlogic, gmail and facebook.
+This application provides the user to register and sign in using authlogic, facebook, twitter and gmail.
 An Email will be sent to user account after successfull registration.

 After login user can create an album and add multiple photos to the album.
 People can also be tagged with each photo.The photos will be saved to dropbox.